 Speed matters when delivering a complete case for diagnosis or multiplexing for biomarker discovery.
 Patented Covertile technology embedded in all BOND systems delivers consistent staining while maintaining the integrity of delicate samples and minimizing the amount of reagents needed.

-Coupled with the ability to produce high quality, crisp, clean staining with an average IHC TAT of 90 minutes, the BOND-PRIME staining platform lets you transcend expectations for quality, timeliness, and diagnostic productivity.
+Coupled with the ability to produce high quality, crisp, clear staining with an average IHC slide TAT of 90 minutes, the BOND-PRIME staining platform lets you transcend expectations for quality, timeliness, and diagnostic productivity.

 With an average IHC staining time of only 2.5 hours, the BOND-III IHC/ISH staining system delivers diagnostic speed, quality, and efficiency to get complete cases to pathologists sooner.

 The BOND-MAX clinical staining system delivers the high-quality IHC and ISH slides you can expect from a BOND instrument, in a compact, benchtop format.
 Ideal for lower throughput laboratories.

 Control up to 30 BOND instruments through an enterprise-level, secure, centralized system to maximize staining capacity utilization and share reagents and protocols across stainers.

 The BOND RX high-throughput research stainer delivers speed and flexibility for IHC, ISH, and multiplexing staining with either chromogenic or fluorescence markers.

 Deliver reproducible, quality slides and eliminate time spent on manual staining with the BOND RXm fully automated benchtop stainer for IHC, ISH, and emerging tests.